-Study 2A showed that people's willingness to admit to having engaged in sensitive behaviors depends on the intrusiveness of previous such inquiries.
-However, whereas the manipulation in Study 1A, by emphasizing the admission rates from other respondents, draws attention to the act of admitting, the manipulation in Study 2A does not.
+Study 2A showed that people's willingness to admit to having engaged in sensitive behaviors depends on the intrusiveness of previous such inquiries: participants who faced questions of increasing [decreasing] sensitivity were less [more] likely to admit to the most intrusive questions than subjects presented with questions in random order of intrusiveness.
+However, whereas the manipulation in Study 1A, by emphasizing the AARs from other respondents, draws attention to the act of admitting, the manipulation in Study 2A does not.
 In other words, whereas the herding manipulation affects people's anticipated discomfort in responding affirmatively (Study 1B), we hypothesized that, in Study 2A, the question ordering manipulation would affect judgments of the intrusiveness of the questions.
-This would imply, consistent with admission rates, that people would judge questions to be less intrusive when they are presented in a decreasing order of intrusiveness, relative to when they are presented in an increasing order of intrusiveness.
+This would imply, consistent with AARs, that people would judge questions to be less intrusive when they are presented in a decreasing order of intrusiveness, relative to when they are presented in an increasing order of intrusiveness.
 We test this idea in Study 2B.

 Procedure.
 Study 2B was a two condition between-subjects design similar to Study 2A.
-Participants were presented with a series of different behaviors, ranging from tame to intrusive.
-To test Study 2A's robustness to a different sequence of questions (and to further reduce the potential for survivor bias), we shortened the number of behaviors from 30 to 6 (the three tamest and the three most intrusive questions in Study 2A).
+Participants were presented with a series of questions about different behaviors, ranging from tame to intrusive.
+To test Study 2A's robustness to a different sequence of questions, and to further reduce the risk of survivor bias, we shortened the number of items from 30 to 6 (the three tamest and the three most intrusive questions in Study 2A).
 In the Decreasing condition, the questions were presented in a decreasing order of intrusiveness; in the Increasing condition, the questions were presented in an increasing order of intrusiveness.
-For each question, participants were asked to "rate how intrusive (if at all) the question is," using a 4-point response scale (Not at all intrusive, Mildly intrusive, Intrusive, Very intrusive).
+For each question. participants were asked to "rate how intrusive (if at all) the question is," using a 4-point response scale (Not at all intrusive, Mildly intrusive, Intrusive, and Very intrusive).

 Results.
-Participants (N=133; mean age=33 years; 42% male: 42%; 33% Caucasian; no significant differences between conditions) were recruited online; each was randomly assigned to one of the two conditions.
-A random effects probit model found that participants in the Increasing condition judged the questions as more intrusive than those in the Decreasing condition (the coefficient for the dummy representing the Increasing condition is positive and significant: Table 6, first set of columns; the mean intrusiveness rating was 2.09 in the Decreasing condition and 2.44 in the Increasing condition).
-We also ran an additional specification to test the interaction between question intrusiveness and the experimental manipulation.
-The manipulation itself remains significant, but the interaction is not, as the mean intrusiveness rating was higher in the Increasing condition both for the three least intrusive questions (t = -2.6261, p = 0.0049) and the three most intrusive ones (t = -1.9168, p = 0.0288).
+Participants (N = 133; mean age = 33 years; 42% male; 33% Caucasian; no significant differences between conditions) were recruited online and randomly assigned to one of the two conditions.
+Table 6 presents the results of a random effects ordered probit model: as hypothesized, participants in the Increasing condition judged the questions as more intrusive than those in the Decreasing condition.
+The mean intrusiveness rating was 2.09 in the Decreasing condition and 2.44 in the Increasing condition.
+(We also ran an additional specification testing the interaction between question intrusiveness and the experimental manipulation: The manipulation remains significant, but the interaction is not, as the mean intrusiveness rating is higher in the Increasing condition both for the three least intrusive questions and the three most intrusive ones.)